 Material (data or content) is machine readable if it is in a format that can be easily processed by a computer, such as .csv, .xls/.xlsx, and .json.
-Numerical data found in PDFs and Word (.doc/.docx) files do not qualify as machine readable.
+Numerical data found in PDFs, Word (.doc/.docx) files, or HTML files do not qualify as machine readable.
 See more at: http://opendatahandbook.org/glossary/en/terms/machine-readable/

-Option "d" applies if the PBS is not published or not produced, therefore its machine readability cannot be assessed.
+Option "d" applies if the PBS is not publicly available, therefore its machine readability cannot be assessed.